chenerinv/Linac_WireScan_Advanced/README.md

 ## Bugs & To-Do

+- add a number of data points per position option
+- add a number of scans option
 - remove the upload button and have its functionalities be absorbed into the completion of "Browse"
 - add example json to help page
 - troubleshoot why D81, 83, E1, E3 don't work with acsys...
 - fix that click focus hates combobox -- there's a pass right now to prevent the error
 - lock access to dictionaries that are being accessed in multiple places [see Rich advice on Slack], specifically the set function